NAL-i5K/genomics-workspace/sphinx_doc/user_guide.rst

 * Browse to ``http://127.0.0.1:8000/blast/``, you should able to see the page with dataset shown there.

+**For creating a BLAST database via command line, please follow these steps:**

+An admin user can add or remove data from the genomics-workspace database via the command line interface.
+Here, we describe how to use commands to interact with the database.

+..
+Note:: the order of steps is important.
+Try to do these steps in order.

+1. To add organism

+ a.	``python manage.py addorganism [genus] [species]`` (e.g python manage.py addorganism Apis mellifera)

+2. To add a fasta file to the Blast application

+ a.	``python manage.py addblast [genus] [species] -t [type] -f [path of fasta file] -d  [description]`` (e.g python manage.py addblast Apis mellifera -t nucleotide Genome Assembly -f media/blast/db/GCF_003254395.2_Amel_HAv3.1_genomic.fna -d Apis mellifera genome assembly, Amel_HAv3.1)
+ b.	[type] here should be "peptide Protein", "nucleotide Genome Assembly" or "nucleotide Transcript"
+ c.	[description] will be the Fasta file description in the web interface.
+If this argument is omitted, the program will use the Fasta file name.
+Example descriptions are "[genus] [species] genome assembly, [assembly name]", "[genus] [species] [annotation name], peptides", "[genus] [species] [annotation name], transcripts" or "[genus] [species] [annotation name], CDS"

+3. To make the blast database (via makeblastdb)

+ a.	``python manage.py blast_utility [path of fasta file] -m`` (e.g python manage.py blast_utility media/blast/db/GCF_003254395.2_Amel_HAv3.1_genomic.fna -m)

+4. To populate the genomics-workspace sequences table

+ a.	``python manage.py blast_utility [path of fasta file] -p`` (e.g python manage.py blast_utility media/blast/db/GCF_003254395.2_Amel_HAv3.1_genomic.fna -p)

+5. To show the blast database in the web interface (the blast database will not show by default)

+ a.	``python manage.py blast_shown [path of fasta file] -shown ‘true’`` (e.g python manage.py blast_shown media/blast/db/GCF_003254395.2_Amel_HAv3.1_genomic.fna -shown ‘true’)

 HMMER Database Configuration
 ----------------------------
 Like BLAST, HMMER databases must be configured then they could be searched.

 Go django admin page and click Hmmer on left-menubar.
 You need to create HMMER db instance (Hmmer dbs) for each fasta file.

+**For manually creating a HMMER database, please follow these steps:**

 * Choose ``Organsim``
 * Type location of peptide fasta file in ``FASTA file path``